Plugin v1.5

 Trusted Devices

 When logging in, users can opt to Remember this device.
 SecureWP skips the 2FA prompt on that browser for the configured duration (default: 30 days).
-If a device should no longer be trusted, it can be revoked from the My 2FA tab.
+Administrators can change the duration under the 2FA Enforcement settings, or set it to 0 to disable remembered devices entirely.

 Disabling 2FA